The .458 Winchester Magnum

 Here are some specifications of interest to .458 Mag. reloaders: bullet diameter .458", maximum COL 3.34", maximum case length 2.50", MAP 53,000 cup.

 For hunting CXP3 class game, I use the Hornady 350 grain RN bullet and IMR 3031 powder.
 The sixth edition of the Hornady Handbook of Cartridge Reloading shows that 64.3 grains of IMR 3031 powder behind a 350 grain bullet gives a MV of 2100 fps.
-That is the load I use.
+This is the load I use.
 A maximum load of 75.5 grains of IMR 3031 can drive a 350 grain Hornady bullet to a MV of 2400 fps.

 For CXP4 class game, 67.5 grains of H335 powder behind a 500 grain Hornady bullet gave a MV of 1950 fps, and a maximum load of 76.3 grains of H335 gave a MV of 2150 fps.
 All of these loads from the Hornady Handbook used Winchester cases and Win.
 WLRM primers, and were chronographed in a 24" rifle barrel.